 This course examines a Catholic-Christian integrative vision of the person and flourishing.
 The course addresses the implications of different anthropological models on concepts of person and body; creation and goodness; the person as an image of God; equality, difference, and complementarity of the sexes; fallenness and the effects of sin; and redemption, divine grace, and hope.
 The course further examines classic philosophical psychology; the foundational human capacities of sensation-perception, emotion, reason, and free judgment and responsibility.
 Application for clinical psychology is a theme throughout, supporting an understanding of the whole person with emphasis on initial interviewing and case conceptualization.
 This course is taught by a philosophy/theology professor and typically co-taught by a clinical psychology professor.
-(2 credit hrs) Prerequisites: PHT 505 or INT 510 [Replaces PHT 506 Philosophical and Theological Anthropology II]
+(2 credit hrs)

+Prerequisites: PHT 505 or INT 510 [Replaces PHT 506 Philosophical and Theological Anthropology II]

 This course examines the foundations of freedom, moral development, and moral character using an integrative approach.
 It addresses themes of practical reasoning; freedom and responsibility; moral development and moral character; the principal virtues-both philosophical and theological-and their sub-virtues, as well as opposing vices.
 It also integrates psychological perspectives on moral development, meaning making, virtue, and flourishing.
 Application for clinical psychology is a theme throughout, supporting an understanding of the whole person with emphasis on case conceptualization.
 This course is taught by a philosophy/theology professor and typically co-taught by a clinical psychology professor.
-(3 credit hrs) Prerequisites: PHT 505 and 506, or INT 510 and 511 [Replaces PHT 614 Practical Reasoning and Moral Character]
+(3 credit hrs) (Prerequisites: PHT 505 and 506, or INT 510 and 511) [Replaces PHT 614 Practical Reasoning and Moral Character]

-INT 625 Flourishing through Relationships, Vocations, and Life Commitments and community; sexual drive, love, and attraction; the law of the gift; marriage as an institution-based in nature and science-that supports the flourishing and protection of individuals, families, and society; and Christian marriage and sacramentality.
+INT 625 Flourishing through Relationships, Vocations, and Life Commitments

+This course examines friendship, marriage, family life, and other vocational states, using a Catholic-Christian integrative approach.
+It addresses themes of person and use; friendship and community; sexual drive, love, and attraction; the law of the gift; marriage as an institution-based in nature and science-that supports the flourishing and protection of individuals, families, and society; and Christian marriage and sacramentality.
 Students explore themes of impediments, disorders, and privations related to marriage, family life, and other vocational states.
 This includes the realities of separation and divorce, and children of divorce; as well as supporting strengths and transformational practices.
 Application for clinical psychology is a theme throughout, with emphasis on case considerations.
 This course is taught by a philosophy/theology professor in conjunction with clinical psychology lecturers.
 (3 credit hrs)